 11. You go out of your way to prove your own right

 Here's the last sign of lacking self-awareness, and it's explained by a common bias that we've not discussed before: Reactance.

 It's a common habit in humans to push back against someone who challenges what you do.
 Even when logic is not on your side, reactance urges you to stubbornly resist and push back even harder.

-There are some unfortunate examples of this in the world, and they are especially common in conspiracy believers.
+There are some unfortunate examples of this, and they are especially common among conspiracy believers.

 - Flat earthers go out of their way to push back against logic that supports the earth being a sphere.
 Instead, they spend their time honing their own arguments and convincing themselves even further of their own rightness.